spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design/oms-issue-10.png)

-Event will not appear as manual unless the previous command execution fails with an exception.
+Event does not appear as manual unless the previous command execution fails with an exception.

-**Solution:** Create separate transitions: one with `onEnter` command, the other with `manual` command.
+**Solution:** Create separate transitions: one with the `onEnter` command, the other with the `manual` command.

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design/oms-issue-10-fixed.png)

 {% info_block infoBox "Tip" %}

-Keeping both `onEnter` and `manual` command could only be used for backup for the failed automated execution of the `onEnter` command with a manual event.
+Keeping both `onEnter` and `manual` commands can only be used for backup for the failed automated execution of the `onEnter` command with a manual event.

 {% endinfo_block %}